AlvaroGS7/DevOpsLearning/AWS/concepts/concepts.md

  - Extensions are companion processes that can run alongside your Lambda functions.

  Here you can read more about [AWS Lambda](https://docs.aws.amazon.com/lambda/index.html).<br><br>

+## Step Functions

+A serverless workflow orchestration service that allows you to coordinate and sequence multiple AWS services.
+With Step Functions, you can visually define and execute workflows, known as state machines, that model complex business processes or application workflows.

+ - Uses state machines to represent workflows.
+ - Provides built-in execution control capabilities.
+ - You can define conditions, timeouts, retries, and error handling for each state in your state machine.
+ - Supports both parallel and sequential execution of tasks within a workflow.
+ - Enables event-driven workflows.
+ - Offers a local development and testing environment called "Step Functions Local".
+ - Supports the concept of nested workflows or sub-workflows.

+ Here you can read more about [Step Functions](https://docs.aws.amazon.com/step-functions/index.html).<br><br>